Nexmo/nexmo-developer/_tutorials/en/verify/2fa-ruby-basic-web-app.md

 In this step, you will install the code you will use as the starting point for this tutorial.

 The application is a fictional social network site called Kittens and Co.
-It currently enables you to register with a user name and password but you will improve it to support two-factor authentication (2fa) for added security.
+It currently enables you to register with a user name and password but you will improve it to support two-factor authentication (2FA) for added security.

-First, ensure that you have Ruby and Bundler installed by running:
+First, ensure that you have Ruby and `bundler` installed by running:

 ```sh
 ruby --version